 What is Battlefield 1?

-Battlefield 1 is a WW1 first person shooter that packs both a substantial single player campaign, and an expansive online mode.
-The single player here is divided into five "War Stories", each a mini-campaign which takes place in a different part of the globe, and focuses on the individual stories of some of the people caught up in the "Great War".
-Fighting in early tanks, rickety biplanes, heavily armoured trains, or taking the fight to the kaiser on foot, you'll get to play as a woman under Lawrence of Arabia's command leading the fight against the Ottoman Empire; a rogue fighter pilot who steals his commander's plane; and a young tank driver having to quickly adjust to life inside the very first generation of tanks.
+Battlefield 1 is a WW1 themed first person shooter that includes both a substantial single player campaign, and an expansive online mode.
+The single player here is divided into five "War Stories", each a mini-campaign that takes place in a different part of the globe, and focuses on the personal tales of some of the people caught up in the "Great War".
+Fighting in early tanks, rickety biplanes, heavily armoured trains, or taking the fight to the kaiser on foot, you'll get to play as a woman under Lawrence of Arabia's command, leading the fight against the Ottoman Empire; a rogue fighter pilot who steals his commander's plane; and a young tank driver having to quickly adjust to life inside the very first generation of tanks.